5 Common Dental Problems to Watch Out For in Aging Adults

-Keeping your older adult’s teeth and mouth healthy can be challenging because aging and health conditions can make them more vulnerable to dental problems.
-Corson Dental shares expert tips on how to prevent, treat, and manage common dental problems in older adults.
+Keeping an aging adult’s teeth and mouth healthy can be challenging because aging and health conditions can make them more vulnerable to dental problems.
+Corson Dental shares expert tips on preventing, treating, and managing common dental problems in older adults.

-Wisdom may come with age, but so does a multitude of problems associated with aging teeth and gums.
+Wisdom may come with age, but so do a multitude of problems associated with aging teeth and gums.

 A lifetime of chewing, grinding, gnashing, and general wear and tear combined with medications, medical conditions, and a potential decrease in dental care can cause many oral health problems in older adults.